 Conclusion On The Spider Grills Spider-22

 That’s it!
 Thanks for reading, I hope you found this summary article on the Spider-22 interesting/useful.
-If you have questions about pellet grills/smokers please check out my General FAQ page, otherwise please review my Wood Pellet Grill/Smoker Guide to review all your options. 🙂
+Please also check out my Wood Pellet Grill/Smoker Guide to review all your options. 🙂

 Back in 2007 when I first become aware of pellet grills and smokers the only brand I was really aware of was Traeger.
 Traeger is really where this whole concept of cooking with pellets started in the 1980s.
 It was a ‘slow burner’ (pardon the pun) but since the 2010s is really when pellet grills and smokers started to get mainstream awareness, discussed alongside gas and charcoal grills.
 There are now over 30 pellet grill/smoker brands that I’m aware of, and the link above goes to my A to Z list of brands article.